 Get your personalization approach wrong and there is always a danger of appearing creepy.
 When marketers first latched onto the value of remarketing, many customers were freaked out by a brand they’d recently interacted with supposedly following them around the web.

 Although remarketing delivers strong results at getting people to return and complete their purchases, it’s important that your personalization appears human rather than aggressive and robotic.

 Writing in Harvard Business Review, a team of McKinsey marketers advised that personalization approaches are tested on real customers to see what really works.

 Data, decisions, and distribution

 Mass personalization starts by gaining command over your data.
 The key here is not just to gather it, but to gather it in such a way that you can get a meaningful understanding of your customers from it.

 Winning the data war often means upgrading and integrating existing systems to create more flexible systems that are capable of giving structure to vast amounts of data.
 Modern data systems need to incorporate data such as purchase history and marketing response data from a wide range of sources, including apps, POS, and website.

 Some of the more sophisticated customer data platforms are able to assign propensity scores to each member of your audience.
 These scores measure the likelihood of your customer responding to your brand in some way, either by purchase or by consuming your content.
 The CDP will track the individual’s interactions with your brand and raise or lower their score accordingly, helping to adjust how you communicate with them.

-Propensity scoring is a key way for many organisations to personalise in a meaningful way at scale.
+Propensity scoring is a key way for many organizations to personalize in a meaningful way at scale.

 How your brand decides to respond based on the data you have collected is a major part of winning at personalization.
 Even with the most sophisticated scoring system that’s currently available, your brand still needs to craft a personalization strategy that works for each customer and creates a meaningful interaction.